 Revise P171 L5 in P802.11ac_D4.0 as follows:

-The value of the Sounding Dialog Token Number subfield in the VHT MIMO Control field shall be set to the same value as the Sequence Number subfield in the Sounding Sequence field in the corresponding VHT NDP Announcement frame.
+The value of the Sounding Dialog Token Number subfield in the VHT MIMO Control field shall be set to the same value as the Sounding Dialog Token Number subfield in the Sounding Dialog Token field in the corresponding VHT NDP Announcement frame.

-NOTE 1—The VHT beamformer can use the sounding dialog token in the VHT Compressed Beamforming frame(s) of the VHT Compressed Beamforming feedback to associate the feedback with a prior VHT NDP Announcement frame-VHT NDP sounding sequence and thus compute the delay between sounding and receiving the feedback.
+NOTE 1—The VHT beamformer can use the sounding dialog token in the VHT Compressed Beamforming frame(s) of the VHT Compressed Beamforming feedback to associate the feedback with a prior VHT NDP Announcement frame and thus compute the delay between sounding and receiving the feedback.
 The VHT beamformer can use this delay time when making a decision regarding the applicability of the feedback for the link.